peter-sattler/money-transfer-ui/README.md

 A separate REST API is also required.
 Please follow that [project's](https://github.com/peter-sattler/money-transfer-api/blob/master/README.md) instructions for proper set-up

+Once everthing is running, the application's home page will be available at http://localhost:3000

 ## Implementation Details

 :moneybag: Implemented using HTML, CSS and Javascript (including AJAX)
 :moneybag: Static content is served via an embedded Express web server (https://expressjs.com)
 :moneybag: The [JSON generator](https://next.json-generator.com) was used to create the initial test data
-:moneybag: Home page is available at http://localhost:3000

 ## Personal Goal